Mallesh131088/Hand-written-Digit-Recognition-with-CNN/README.md

   Images are augmented from mnist dataset.
 Convolutional Neural Network consists of two Convolution layers, Pooling layer and one fully connected layer.
 It is very simple network with accuracy ______ and loss _____.
+This project contains just 82 lines of code.